Ila-bura/mewmes/README.md

 ### **Real Time Notification**

-The user is notified in real time with a pop up message appearing on the top right corner of the screen on the following situations:
+The user is notified in real time with a range of pop up message appearing on the top right corner of the screen to inform users of a change of their content or when user's action is requested.

 - The user is successfully signed up.
 <details><summary>Signed Up Notification</summary>